sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_Guide/Using_the_REST_API.md

 With the cURL command, use the \-b and \-c options to read and write cookies to store your session ID.
 Many of the REST examples in the documentation use these options.

 User login sessions expire after they have been unused for three months.
-If the application saves and uses a persistent reference to the user login session, and the user session expires, any MBS call that requires a user login will return a 404 error.
+If the application saves and uses a persistent reference to the user login session, and if the user session expires, any MBS call that requires a user login will return a 404 error.
 Your application needs to handle an invalid user session error, such as prompting the user to log in.

 ## Testing with cURL and wget